15 Tips to Help Buy a Used Car From a Dealership or a Private Seller

 It’s important that you provide yourself with several options.
 You might have your heart set on just one vehicle, only to find a potential problem or learn that it’s already been sold.
 Ask the dealers or private sellers to tell you more about the cars and schedule appointments to test drive.
 Let them know that you are also interested in other vehicles as it could provide you with the power to negotiate.

-Arm Yourself with Data: Get a Vehicle History Report and Conduct a VIN check.
+8. Get a Vehicle History Report and Conduct a VIN check.

 Knowing a vehicle’s history can help you anticipate issues you may have in the future.
 That’s why it’s important to ask the dealer for a car’s vehicle history report.
-A history report such as CARFAX or AutoCheck will provide important information about a vehicle’s history like if its been in an accident, its number of previous owners, maintenance records, and if it has a salvage title.
+A history report such as CARFAX or AutoCheck will provide important information about a vehicle’s history like if it's been in an accident, its number of previous owners, maintenance records, and if it has a salvage title.
 Understanding a vehicle’s history will help shoppers better understand the condition of the vehicle to help decide if it’s a smart purchase.

 Going through a car dealer isn’t the only way to obtain a vehicle history report.
 Online research tools like the iSeeCars VIN report can provide a free CARFAX report as part of its comprehensive VIN check tool.
 While a vehicle history report is critically important, it gives just some of the important information about a used car.
 A comprehensive VIN check will complement the vehicle history report to provide all the important information a shopper should know before making a used car purchase.